Frequently Asked Questions

 What is Magic of Myths?

 Magic of Myths is a fantasy based graphic novel series by writer Corey Brotherson and artist Sergio Calvet.
 It covers the topics and themes of fantasy vs reality, myth, mythology, the concept of gods/creation, perception vs reality and other, weird and wonderful things.
-The site launched on May 1st, 2010, with the first full graphic novel, Magic of Myths: season one becoming available on May 14th 2011 and Magic of Myths: season two due late 2013.
+The site launched on May 1st, 2010, with the first full graphic novel, Magic of Myths: season one becoming available on 1th May 2011 and Magic of Myths: season two released on 26th July 2013.

 Come on, give a little more than that… what’s it about?